'Water is not a privilege' Professor Stuart Bunn, Director Australian Rivers Institute

 Griffith University has audited all undergraduate teaching programs, identifying key word matches against each SDG.
 Our top degrees for this SDG are:

-- Bachelor of Urban and Environmental Planning/Bachelor of Science
+- Bachelor of Urban and Environmental Planning (Nathan Campus)

 Our overarching goal is to deliver positive research outcomes that help drive healthy, clean and sustainable environments, both now and in the future.